KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 Note: Please read URS for more information

 ## 3. Analysis & Reflection of the Program Specifications
+In reflecting on the program specifications, we'll analyze the final software application and consider any necessary changes or modifications.
+Also, identify any potential gaps or inconsistencies and propose adjustments to ensure the successful implementation of the software.
 ### 3.1 Graphical User Interface

 Users will be greeted with a login page to access their accounts.
 There will also be a separate page to create an account.
 Alongside this, once logged into the application, there will be a user settings page to allow for password changes or account deletion.